MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## How do I enable new Yammer within my organization?

 Yammer global administrators and verified network admins can configure access to new Yammer through the Yammer admin portal.
-From there, they can enable the toggle to display in the suite header and choose the settings for managing new Yammer opt-in in their network.
+From there, they can enable the toggle to display in the suite header or enable new Yammer across their network.
 For more information about managing opt-in settings, see [Bring new Yammer to your organization](administrative-settings-opt-in-newyammer.md).

 ## Do you have materials available to help in rolling out the new Yammer within my organization?